TascoGitGud/Bicycle-Manufacturer-Performance-Analysis-Using-SQL/README.md

 **💡 Observations:**

-> _Retention drops sharply after the first month — cohort 1 went from 2,076 customers at M-0 down to just 78 at M-1, a ~96% drop-off.
+> _Retention drops sharply after the first month - cohort 1 went from 2,076 customers at M-0 down to just 78 at M-1, a ~96% drop-off.
 Most cohorts follow the same pattern_

 </details>

 <details>
 <summary><b>Query 6: Stock Trend MoM</b> (Click to expand)</summary>

-**Question: Trend of Stock level & MoM diff % by all product in 2011.
+*Question: Trend of Stock level & MoM diff % by all product in 2011.
 If %gr rate is null then 0.
-Round to 1 decimal.**
+Round to 1 decimal.*

-*Month-over-month stock changes reveal whether inventory is building up or running low for each product - helping the warehouse team avoid both overstock and stockout situations.*
+**Month-over-month stock changes reveal whether inventory is building up or running low for each product - helping the warehouse team avoid both overstock and stockout situations.**

 ```sql
 WITH